retaildevcrews/loderunner/README.md

 - --delay-start int
   - DELAY_START
     - delay starting the validation test for int seconds
+    - if --delay-start is equals to `-1` then --secrets-volume must be present and exist
+    - if --delay-start is anything other than `-1` then secrets are ignored
+    - if --delay-start is set to `-1` and --secrets-volume exists, Loderunner will start and await indefinitely to start test
     - default `0`
+- --secrets-volume string
+  - SECRETS_VOLUME
+    - secrets location
+    - if --secrets-volume is present then --delay-start must be equals to `-1`
+    - if --secrets-volume is present then secrets directory must exist.
+    - default `secrets`
 - --max-errors int
   - MAX_ERRORS
     - end test after max-errors